 You can use commands like - blueutil --disconnect (physical address of the device).
 This will restart the Bluetooth without the hassle and without disturbing the paired/connected devices.

 You can easily reset all Bluetooth devices from the menu bar to improve connectivity.
 Click on Shift and alt at the time when you select the Bluetooth option.
 Then click on debug and remove all the devices from the settings.
 Then open the menu options again and click debug.
 This will reset the entire Bluetooth module.

 You can restart your Mac to launch all applications again, and this will be a suitable way to shut down all the processes and start afresh.
 Go to the Apple menu and choose restart.
 In case you do not want the presently running apps to open their windows post restart, deselect the “Reopen windows when logging back in” option.
 This will help you use an airdrop without interference from other processes.

 If your airdrop is posing a continuous problem and you really need a solution to airdrop iPhone to Mac not working, then approach third-party transfer tools.
-Though Apple devices cannot work with all the software in the market, Wondershare Dr.Fone Phone Manager works wonders on Mac.
+Though Apple devices cannot work with all the software on the market, Wondershare Dr.Fone - Phone Manager works wonders on Mac.

-You can connect the Mac device to the PC, transfer files to the PC - connect the other device, and import files from the PC.
-You can manage the data on the devices without deleted or altering them.
+You can connect the mobile device to the PC, transfer files to the PC - connect the other device, and import files from the PC.
+You can manage the data on the devices without deleting or altering them.